ronikobrosly/causal-curve/docs/CDRC_example.rst

 >>> cdrc.fit(T = df['Treatment'], X = df[['X_1', 'X_2']], y = df['Outcome'])
 >>> cdrc_results = cdrc.calculate_CDRC(0.95)

 You now have everything to produce the following plot with matplotlib.
-In this example with mild confounding, the GPS-calculated estimate of the true causal curve produces has approximately half the error of a simple LOESS estimate using only the treatment and the outcome.
+In this example with only mild confounding, the GPS-calculated estimate of the true causal curve produces has approximately half the error of a simple LOESS estimate using only the treatment and the outcome.